seobando/UDACITY_MLDevOps/README.md

 This is the repository for the projects of the Udacity MLDevOps Nanodegree, belog some FAQs:

-### How to install anaconda, create and activate and environment in Windows?
+### How to install anaconda, create and activate a conda environment in Windows?

 1. Install anaconda
 [Go to](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/)